Skip to main content

 How long should I spend at the Mezquita-Catedral?

-Allow 1.5 to 2 hours minimum for the main interior.
-Add 30 minutes for the Torre Campanario bell tower (360-degree views over the old city), and 30 minutes for the Diocesan Museum in the Episcopal Palace (included in your ticket).
-With a guided tour, plan 1.5 hours inside.
+Allow 1.5 to 2 hours for the interior.
+Add 30 minutes for the Torre Campanario bell tower, which gives you a 360-degree view over the Judería rooftops, and another 30 minutes for the Diocesan Museum in the Episcopal Palace across the street.
+Entry to the museum is included in your Mezquita ticket, and most visitors walk straight past it.

 Is there a dress code for the Mezquita?